TylerBrock/mongo-hacker/README.md

 Default indent is 2 spaces instead of tab
   - Customizable by setting `__indent`

-AutoMulti
-- Automatically use multi updates -- to disable: `setAutoMulti(false)`

 Tabular query output with `.t()`
 ![Colorized Output](http://f.dollyfish.net.nz/92be3c)